Azure/dalec/website/docs/targets.md

 If 1 is provided, then 2 is ignored.

-This works the same way in the `azlinux3` target but with the `azlinux3` base image (not currently displayed here since it is still preview, this will be updated once azlinux3 is GA) OR a build context named `dalec-azlinux3-worker`.
+This works the same way in the `azlinux3`:

+1. The actual base image used internally for azlinux3
+  i. `--build-context mcr.microsoft.com/azurelinux/base/core:3.0=<new ref>`
+2. A build context named `dalec-mariner2-worker`
+  i. `--build-context dalec-azlinux3-worker=<new ref>`